vygr/ChrysaLisp/docs/vm/vp_assignment.md

 it's possible to use the `(method-output 'class :method)` call to access them, there is a shortcut available that uses the `(assign)` function to do the job.

-If you provide a none key symbol as an output the register name will be bound to that symbol within the `*func_env*` environment.
+If you provide a none key symbol as an output, the corresponding output register name will be bound to that symbol within the `*func_env*` environment.

 For example, checking the error return value from type checking code could be done as follows: